 Key personnel (Emergency Response or H&S Team Personnel) must be appointed to take on various responsibilities in the event of an emergency incident.
 In small offices, a person can take on more than one position, but all five are still advised as necessary.

-Defined routes and designated assembly area meeting places
+Benefits of a defined routes and designated assembly area meeting places

 An evacuation plan clearly informs employees on how to leave the building and also where to go to the assembly area point after leaving the building.
 Employees can easily drift to different sides of the building, not understanding the hazards and where their chosen assembly area point is.
 They may also flee to their cars, causing additional chaos and congestion and increasing the scale of the emergency.
-The plan informs staff where and what route they are expected to follow and where they are expected to gather after the evacuation begins.
+The plan informs staff were and what route they are expected to follow and where they are expected to gather after the evacuation begins.
 Staying together after an evacuation is important, because the head counters are able to get an accurate account of everyone who should have left the building, and helps the head counters pass along information to emergency personnel and the evacuation coordinator about how many people are possibly left in the building, and where those people might be located.

 Makes it easier to know what to do